Magnesiacore Projects Gallery (email us magnesiacore project photos for our picture gallery)

 Earthen Kitchen Countertop: Old shop kitchen cabinet remodelled by applying 5/8" (15mm) magnesiacore over existing particleboard countertop using brad nails with nail gun.
 New countertop can be left with filled joints and polished for a natural earthen countertop or to be used as underlayment for a future application of mosaic, ceramic tile, or plastic laminate.
 5/8" (15mm) magnesiacore cut on table saw with wood cutting blade in size measured to fit to covering existing built in counter top.
 Gap left between panels to take Bondo filler to depth of panels.
 Chipped away old particleboard where swollen from moisture to make even without demolition and associated mess and costs to replace with new.
 Applied 3mm (1/8) magnesiacore as levelling strips before applying 15mm (5/8") counter (white material in picture 5).
 Cook-top rests on non-combustible magnesiacore for added peace of mind.
 Shelf trimmed around faucet with a jigsaw after installation for ease of access yet to be sanded smooth.
 All work installed with brad nails in a quick clean operation.
 Immune to damage from heat and humidity in the shop kitchen environment.

-Ceramic Floor Tile Underlayment Screwed to Plywood Subfloor: In house renovation project 1/4" (9mm) magnesiacore replaces the old stapled down wire lath and scratch coat that was removed in this series of pictures.
+Ceramic Floor Tile Underlayment over Plywood Subfloor: In house renovation project 1/4" (9mm) magnesiacore replaces the old stapled down wire lath and scratch coat that was removed in this series of pictures.
 Magnesiacore is scored and snap to size and adhered to the plywood subfloor.
 Ready to receive new granite tiles will little mess or downtime and without waiting for scratch coats to cure.
 A flexible but solid connection between the base, tiles and sub-floor is achieved to reduce the likelihood of cracks.
 No mess of wet mixed and poured scratch coats.
 The smooth working surface saves on floor mix adhesive on uniform underlayment, which uses a finer toothed floor mix spreader extending the coverage per bag.
 Facilitates better tile placement and uniform surface finish

 Makeover Exterior Pressure Treated Wood Balconies & Decks: Since 2004 many jurisdictions have banned the use of Arsenic Wood Preservative Treatment in exposed residential construction to reduce the accumulation of arsenic from physical contact with some pressure treated wood.
 The common green PT wood decks, balconies and railings on residential exteriors (such as the old balcony pictured below) have the ability to be made-over by encapsulating them (reducing physical contact with the arsenic releasing surfaces) with magnesiacore cut into strips and panels giving them a new life as supporting structure for hard flexible concrete-like surface.
 5/8" (15mm) grey used cut to 24" wide slabs for the deck floor surface.
 1/4" (6mm) grey cut in strips of 1,5/8" and 2" wide to make over 2" x 2" pickets and 1/4" (6mm) grey strips cut 9" wide to cover the wood handrail all fastened with inexpensive 18 gage SS brad nails.
 Simple, economical and effective solution to make-over a PT wood balcony deck and encapsulate the existing arsenic releasing pressure treated lumber for a do it yourself project or professional installation.